wp-plugins/upload-rapidshare/readme.txt

 === upload-rapidshare ===
-Contributors: jessai, corimanon, youte , peggy
+Contributors : jessai, corimanon, youte , peggy
-Tags: upload , file , rapidshare, fichier
+Tags : upload , file , rapidshare, fichier
-Requires at least:
+Requires at least :
-You can upload file to rapidshare.
+You can upload your files on rapidshare.

 == Description ==

-Just upload your file to rapidshare.
+Just upload your files on rapidshare.

 == Installation ==

-Upload the upload rapidshare plugin to your blog, Activate it.
+Download the "upload rapidshare plugin's" on your blog, Activate it.